 (The following is a full chapter excerpt from my Musical Memoir, “Real Men Don’t Rehearse.”
-See “books” links at right for more info and/or to buy a copy.)
+Click here to buy a copy on Amazon.)

 Look, Kids, Now He’s De-Composing